yaronvel/synth-subnet/docs/validator_guide.md

 #### `--neuron.timeout INTEGER`

-The maximum timeout in seconds of the miner neuron response, (e.g. 120).
+The maximum timeout in seconds of the validator neuron response, (e.g. 120).

 Default: `-`